saltyorg/docs/docs/sandbox/apps/arrx.md

 Read through this entire page, even if you are only installing one of the apps.

 NOTE:
 This functionality is being moved to a more generalized and customizable [multiple instances](../../reference/multiple-instances.md) system.
 As roles are transitioned, they will be removed from the table below.
-As of this writing, Radarr, Sonarr, and Lidarr have been transitioned.

 ## Background